-I am a PhD candidate in Anthropology at Harvard, MD candidate at the University of Chicago working within the Department of Psychiatry, and advanced candidate in adult psychoanalysis at The Chicago Center for Psychoanalysis.
-I am also Lead Health and Justice Researcher at Data and Evidence for Justice Reform (DE JURE) at The World Bank.
 My anthropological research traces the constitutive interrelation between modern psychiatric, racial, and aesthetic ideas from their shared origin 18th-century German anthropology and philosophy to their consequences for everyday practices and US urban governance today.
-I also maintain a policy-oriented research agenda focused on “carceral-community epidemiology," which examines the intersection of health, systemic prejudice in healthcare and legal systems, and uses of confinement and punishment in the United States and internationally.
-Additional areas of research and teaching include critical legal studies; the intersection of psychoanalysis, ethnography, and aesthetic politics; and anthropology of medicine and public health in the United States.
+I also maintain a policy-oriented research agenda focused on “carceral-community epidemiology," which examines the relationship between incarceration and community health, systemic prejudice in healthcare and legal systems, and uses of confinement and punishment in the United States and internationally.
+Additional areas of research and teaching include critical legal studies; political epidemiology; the intersection of psychoanalysis, ethnography, and aesthetic politics; and anthropology of medicine, policing, and public health.

-During the Covid-19 pandemic, I have been contributing to a framework for carceral-comunity epidemiology, which uses both quantitative and qualitative methods to demonstrate the ways in which incarceration harms the health and safety of criminalized neighborhoods and the public at large.
-This research builds on five years of ethnographic work on Chicago's South Side in various contexts: neighborhood writing workshops and associated long-term relationships, psychiatric wards, jail and police facilities, and community mental health centers.
+All of my research––both qualitative and quantitative––grows out of six years of ethnographic work on Chicago's South Side in various contexts: neighborhood writing workshops and associated long-term relationships, psychiatric wards, jail and police facilities, and community mental health and arts centers.
 Based on these ethnographic investments alongside mixed methods training, my scholarly and applied work proceeds on three interrelated fronts.
 Each of these attends to questions and action at different scales, traversing the universal, the particular, and the singular.

 First, moving across universal and singular modalities of thought, I am completing an historical-ethnographic book project, provisionally titled Subversivity: Racial Overdetermination, Psychiatric Rationality, Aesthetic Suspension.
 This work is set against a backdrop of the disciplinary formation of urban sociology for which Chicago's racially segregated neighborhoods have been used as laboratory for the production of sociological knowledge for over a century.
 Such sociological and related anthropological scholarship, alongside the popular media it inspires, has generated the now-pervasive terms by which these racialized neighborhoods and their residents have come to be understood, both through outside representations and through the languages of local institutions and life experiences of residents themselves.
-These discourses have overwhelmingly focused on frames of violence, "social pathology," poverty, race and "the underclass," criminality, trauma, and various forms of psychic and physiological injury.
+These discourses have overwhelmingly focused on racializing tropes of violence, social pathology, poverty, the underclass, criminality, trauma, and various forms of psychic and physiological injury.
 From this vantage, Subversivity considers the stakes of aesthetic practices, particularly writing, as a strategy of being-in-language and being-with-others that resists and subverts the pathologizing and overdetermining terms of life that have been inherited from these powerful academic-political discourses and their popular diffusion.

-I have also written a set of loosely essays on post-interpretive anthropology, aesthetic politics beyond reason, documentality and the death of the clinic, the political temporality of pandemicity, and a critique of clinical economy in American medicine.
+In this vein, I have also written a set of essays on post-interpretive anthropology, aesthetic politics beyond reason, documentality, the political temporality of pandemicity, and a critique of clinical economy in American medicine.

 The second front of my scholarship attends to the particular and is guided by my ethnographic relationships and the life histories of my interlocutors in Chicago, as well as ethnographic research in India and South Africa.
 These projects make use of quantitative methods and policy-oriented empirical methods that seek to directly address the governing structures that bear down on my interlocutors' life chances and understandings of themselves.
-Much of this work is conducted in collaboration with my colleague, law and economics scholar Daniel Chen, and draws on my training and teaching in epidemiology, clinical medicine, implementation science, medical and legal anthropology, and critical legal studies.
-This research attends to structural violence and irrationality in legal systems globally and also particularly within the American criminal justice system, specifically its policing and incarceration practices.
-Several projects consider the perceived legitimacy of American jurisprudence, the health consequences of policing and incarceration policies, and quantifying and tracing the determining factors behind systematic biases and arbitrariness in sentencing decisions and other arenas of judicial decision-making.
-These critical projects are coupled with intervention programs–many implemented in collaboration with the DE JURE (Data and Evidence for Justice Reform) program at The World Bank, where I am a Researcher for Health & Justice Reform–that experimentally evaluate the potential of machine learning, public data transparency, and personalized data feedback to address class, gender, caste, and ethno-racial biases in legal processes, public health, and policing.
+Much of this work is conducted in collaboration with law and economics scholar Daniel Chen and The World Bank's DE JURE program, where I draw on my training and teaching in epidemiology, clinical medicine, implementation science, medical and legal anthropology, and critical legal studies.
+This research attends to structural violence and irrationality in legal systems globally, with particular attention to the U.S. criminal punishment system.
+Several projects consider the perceived legitimacy of jurisprudence, the health consequences of policing and incarceration policies, and the determinants of systematic biases in sentencing decisions and other arenas of judicial decision-making.
+Several of these projects are coupled with intervention programs–implemented through The World Bank–that experimentally evaluate the potential of machine learning, public data transparency, and personalized data feedback to address class, gender, caste, and ethno-racial biases in legal processes, public health, and policing.

 The third front of my work–that which attends to the singularity of each one–manifests clinically at the intersection of psychiatry and psychoanalysis, primarily oriented around the work of Freud, Lacan, Klein, Bion, and Laplanche.
 Making use of my native fluency in American Sign Language, I seek to enhance access to psychotherapeutic and psychoanalytic treatment for Deaf patients, who often enter treatment with a distinct cultural history and associated dynamics of subject-formation in a context of prolonged language deprivation in childhood.
 The bracketing of speech–typically taken within psychoanalysis as the presumed medium of communication and thought–in the clinic of the Deaf opens new questions for psychoanalytic research and treatment.
 My other areas of clinical interest involve the use of both psychiatric and psychoanalytic frames in the theorization and treatment of the psychoses and the design and implementation of mental health systems–that is, broad biopsychosocial community infrastructure investments–both in the United States and internationally.